-Duties carried out in management bodies of other Ibersol Group companies:
+Duties carried out in management bodies of other Ibersol Group companies

-IBERUSA - Hotelaria e Restauração, SA IBERSANDE - Restauração, SA IBERSOL - Restauração, SA.
-IBERSOL ANGOLA, SA.
+IBERUSA - Hotelaria e Restauração, S.A.

+IBERSANDE - Restauração, S.A.

+IBERSOL - Restauração, S.A.

+IBERSOL ANGOLA S.A.

-Duties carried out in management bodies of companies outside the lbersol Group:
+Duties carried out in management bodies of companies outside the Ibersol Group

-ATPS - Sociedade Gestora de Participações Sociais, SA I.E.S. - Indústria, Engenharia e Serviços, SGPS, SA ATPS II, SGPS, SA.; Promociones Inmobiliarias Polska,SA.
-FINAVES I, SCRRC,SA.
-Number of directly or indirectly held shares in Ibersol, SGPS, SA :
+ATPS - Sociedade Gestora de Participações Sociais.
+S.A.

+I.E.S. - Indústria, Engenharia e Serviços, SGPS, S.A.
-Holds no shares of the company.

-SECTION III - General and Supervisory Council, Committee to the Audit and Financial matters, and Supervisory Board
+ATPS II.
+SGPS.
+S.A.

+Promociones Inmobiliarias Polska, S. A. FINAVES I. SCRRC.
+S.A.

+SECTION III - GENERAL AND SUPERVISORY COUNCIL, COMMITTEE TO THE AUDIT AND FINANCIAL MATTERS, AND SUPERVISORY BOARD

 II.21.
-The identification of the members of the Statutory Audit Committee by listing those members that comply with the incompatibility rules provided for in article $414^{\circ}$ -A/1 and the independency criteria provided for in article $414^{\circ}$ /5, both from the Commercial Company Code.

-For this purpose, the Statutory Audit Committee proceeds to it's self evaluation.
+The identification of the members of the Statutory Audit Committee by listing those members that comply with the incompatibility rules provided for in article 414°-A/1 and the independency criteria provided for in article 414°/5, both from the Commercial Company Code.
+For this purpose, the Statutory Audit Committee proceeds to its self evaluation.